Giacomo-Clerico/Giacomo-Clerico/README.md

 -->

 I'm Giacomo, a 17 year old student from Italy.
-I've always loved programming, and I am now in the fourth year of a thechnical institute under the computer science specialization.
+I've always loved programming, and I am now in my fourth year of a thechnical institute, and my course specializes in computer science.

 We are leaning languages like C#(along with MAUI and Winforms) and Python.
 We are also learning web developement with HTML, CSS, and JavaScript.
 We also learned the basics of Assembly and how the CPU registers work.